Updated: Jul 21

 If your crown falls off or your temporary crown falls off.
 This scenario is when your crown falls off and the tooth never had a root canal, which means that it is very much alive.
 When a live tooth is not covered, anything that touches it will be sensitive and that includes the salt water.
 Even if it was just plain water, it will aggravate it as well.

-Salt water may seem pretty harmless since they are literally two very common ingredients, it may worsen your tooth pain when used in certain situations, especially with the ones above.
+Salt water may seem pretty harmless since they are literally two very common ingredients, but it may worsen your tooth pain when used in certain situations, especially with the ones above.
 These situations also share a lot of similarities with hydrogen peroxide rinsing.

 When rinsing with salt water will help a toothache

 Despite the scenarios above, the salt water rinsing can in fact help relieve toothaches in other situations.
-We will explain when rinsing with salt can be beneficial.
+We will explain when rinsing with salt water can be beneficial.

 After a tooth extraction.
 If you just had a tooth extracted, a salt water rinse is the perfect mouth rinse to use on an open extraction socket.
 This is because anything that is alcoholic or acidic will burn the open wound.
 Think of when you get a cut and you apply alcohol on it to clean.
 You're only suppose to do it one time and then after that you're suppose to just use clean water.
 The same applies to after a tooth removal procedure.
 You don't want to aggravate it so use salt water only please.
-It will help reduce inflammation as well as prevent food from getting stuck in the hole.
+It will help reduce inflammation and also prevent food from getting stuck in the hole.

 After gum treatment.
 If you just finished periodontal treatment such as a deep cleaning where you had scaling and root planing for your teeth, your gums were bleeding a lot during the procedure.
 In order to get the gum swelling and gum bleeding down, you should rinse with salt water.
 Salt water rinses help with inflammation.